CyrilJl/OptiMask/README.md

 len(rows)*len(cols)/data.size, np.isnan(data[rows][:, cols]).any()
 ```

+More information on the algorithm are presented in this [Notebook Explicatif](notebooks/Optimask.ipynb)

 ## Contributing

 Contributions to `optimask` are welcome!
 If you find a bug, have a feature request, or want to contribute code, please feel free to open an issue or submit a pull request.